m3ufdech0c/Group_project1_Cancer_Demographics/README.md

-What age group is more prone to dying from Cancer? - Aida Which Demographic is most prone to Cancer resulting in Death? - Raul Which Cancer type is more prominent by Gender ? - Ever Which Type of Cancer presents the highest Mortality - Aida
+What age group is more prone to dying from Cancer? - Aida Which Demographic is most prone to Cancer resulting in Death? - Raul Which Cancer type is more prominent by Gender ? - Ever Which Type of Cancer presents the highest Mortality? - Aida